Hausdorff dimension of collision times in one-dimensional log-gases: Upper bound

-with $C_3=2C_2/C_1\epsilon^{k'+1/2}$. \end{proof} The previous lemma gives us the main tool required to prove the theorem. \begin{proof}[Proof of Theorem~\ref{theo_multidimensional_upper_bound}] By the countable stability of the Hausdorff dimension, we restrict ourselves to prove for every interval $[t_1,t_2]\subset (0,\infty)$
+with $C_3=2C_2/C_1\varepsilon^{k+1/2}$. \end{proof} The previous lemma gives us the main tool required to prove the theorem.
+The following proof is largely adapted from \cite{LiuXiao98}. \begin{proof}[Proof of Theorem~\ref{theo_multidimensional_upper_bound}] We first restrict ourselves to prove that for every interval $[t_1,t_2]\subset (0,\infty)$